Ramon Magsaysay: Southeast Asia Treaty Organization

 The administration of President Magsaysay was active in the fight against the expansion of communism in Asia.
 He made the Philippines a member of the Southeast Asia Treaty Organization (SEATO), which was established in Manila on September 8, 1954, during the "Manila Conference".
 Members of SEATO were alarmed at the possible victory of North Vietnam over South Vietnam, which could spread communist ideology to other countries in the region.
 The possibility that a communist state can influence or cause other countries to adopt the same system of government is called the domino theory.

 The active coordination of the Magsaysay administration with the Japanese government led to the Reparation Agreement.
 This was an agreement between the two countries, obligating the Japanese government to pay $550 million as reparation for war damages to the Philippines.

-The SEATO agreement have proved to be unpopular among the Philippines' Asian neighbors, having its original members were the U.S., France, the U.K., Australia, Pakistan and New Zealand, with the U.S. as its driving force.
+The SEATO agreement have proved to be unpopular among the Philippines' Asian neighbors, considering its original members were the U.S., France, the U.K., Australia, Pakistan and New Zealand, with the U.S. as its driving force.
 His support for South Vietnamese president Ngo Dinh Diem became unpopular to the Vietnamese public especially those in the north.
 Magsaysay also pressured Cambodian Prince Norodom Sihanouk for Cambodia to join SEATO and claimed that the prince was violating Cambodia's non-alignment policy.